Connect with true value

 - Posting on Facebook and Twitter

-Iridium Pilot is backed by the Iridium Global Service Program, an industry leading five-year limited manufacturer’s warranty, which offers exceptional value and peace of mind, with access to around-the-clock shipboard service at over 100 ports worldwide.
+Iridium Pilot is backed by the Iridium Global Service Program on the new Iridium constellation Iridium NEXT, an industry leading five-year limited manufacturer’s warranty, which offers exceptional value and peace of mind, with access to around-the-clock shipboard service at over 100 ports worldwide.

 - Pole-to-pole global coverage